 Will exposure to pesticides harm my pregnancy?

-Most animal studies with glyphosate, malathion, naled, pyrethrins, or pyrethroid exposure have not shown an increased chance for birth defects.
+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
+Most animal studies with glyphosate, organophosphates, organochlorines, pyrethrins, or pyrethroid exposure have not shown an increased chance for birth defects.
 Low birth weight and higher rates of fetal loss were seen at doses that were poisonous to the mother animal.

 Two human studies looked at pregnancy outcomes following the repeated spraying of malathion, and another study looked at several different pesticides.
 These studies did not find a consistent increase in birth defects, and there was no effect on gestational diabetes, birth weight, or miscarriage rates.
 Another study found a higher chance for preterm delivery (birth before week 37) in counties of California that used higher levels of pesticides when compared to counties with lower pesticide use.
 These studies are limited because although pesticides were used in the community, the amount of exposure to each individual is typically not known.
 A study of 113 women using a pyrethroid cream to treat head lice did not show an increased chance for birth defects or pregnancy complications.